piskoviste/pisek/docs/task_overview.md

 The generator is used for generating inputs that the solution is tested upon.
 Ideally the generator should generate diverse enough inputs to break any wrong solution.

-### Judge
+### Checker

-The judge is used for determining whether a given solution is correct.
+The checker is used for determining whether a given solution is correct.
 It greatly differs between task types, so you can read more there.

+A task-specific checker provided by the task author is called a **judge**.

 ### Validator